Understand Conversational Agent responses

 Share an answer

-You can share any Genie response, whether flashcard, text, or whether flashcard, text, or generated through an Agentic Avatar.
+You can share any response, whether it was generated through the text-based experience or an Agentic Avatar.

 How to share